agent-0028/sinatra-sandbox/README.md

 You should be able to do all your development and testing in the Docker container without using your locally installed Ruby.
 Of course, if you know what you are doing and want to run this against local Ruby knock yourself out.

+The default, `docker-compose.yml` is set up for development, this folder is linked to `/var/www/docker-sinatra` in the container.

 * Install Docker for your operating system
 * Run `docker-compose up -d`